-- a. when the skier falls in the trick competition area. - b. when the carrier touches the pulley at the end of the trick competition area.
+- a. when the skier falls in the trick competition area. - b. when the skier passes the T2/T3 (end of trick course) buoy.

-A trick not completed before the end of a pass shall not be scored.
+A trick completed after the T2/T3 buoy can still score.
+A trick started after the T2/T3 buoy will not score.
 A trick completed before the end of a pass shall not be scored if the skier ultimately falls as a result of that trick, even if the fall is after the conclusion of the pass.